TS000/lighthouse-developer-portal/docs/running-locally.md

 This repo is configured to run a production-like environment in a GitHub [Codespace](https://github.com/features/codespaces).

 1. Generate a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) with the read:packages permission
 2. Add the following to your [Codespace secrets](https://github.com/settings/codespaces):

-_For each secret, select only the lighthouse-backstage repository under **Repository Access**._
+_For each secret, select only the lighthouse-embark repository under **Repository Access**._

 ```
 DEV_CONTAINER_REGISTRY_SERVER = ghcr.io
 DEV_CONTAINER_REGISTRY_USER = <GitHub username>
 DEV_CONTAINER_REGISTRY_PASSWORD = <personal access token>
 ```

-3. Create a [Codespace](https://docs.github.com/en/codespaces) for the [lighthouse-backstage](https://github.com/department-of-veterans-affairs/lighthouse-backstage) repo.
+3. Create a [Codespace](https://docs.github.com/en/codespaces) for the [lighthouse-embark](https://github.com/department-of-veterans-affairs/lighthouse-embark) repo.
 This option is available by clicking the green **Code** button.
 4. Run application:

 ```bash